 Soil Nutrient Mining and Switchgrass Management

 Over the past several years, U.S. national bioenergy policy has provided incentives for the development of large-scale production of bioenergy products produced from cellulosic biomass crops, such as switchgrass.
 As a result, farmers have expressed interest in understanding opportunities that may be available as this industry develops further.
-In response, the Noble Foundation has been conducting farm-scale research to address a number of agronomic and economic challenges associated with producing and managing switchgrass.
+In response, the Noble Research Institute has been conducting farm-scale research to address a number of agronomic and economic challenges associated with producing and managing switchgrass.
 Of particular interest are the agronomic problems (and consequent economic problems) associated with soil nutrient mining that can ensue with large-scale production of switchgrass.

 Some research has been conducted that focused on determining the most economical time for farmers to harvest switchgrass and the most economical way to manage nutrients for that harvest system.
 However, the analytical methods used in this research do not consider the potential long-run agronomic problems associated with excessive nutrient removal from the soil.
 We used data collected from a three-year, two-location study to determine the most economical time of year for farmers to harvest switchgrass and to determine the rates of N, P2O5 and K2O necessary for long-run, economically sustainable production of switchgrass.
 Three independent harvest systems were evaluated: